PandasThumb/pandasthumb.github.io/_posts/2017/2017-11-04-goliaths-spear.md

 date: '2017-11-04 10:01:00 -06:00'
 author: Matt Young
 ---
-Ken Ham’s blog today says, “*There are some things you’ve just got to see in person to comprehend.*” The italics are his, but I think the [pictures](https://answersingenesis.org/blogs/ken-ham/2017/11/03/life-size-goliaths-spear-donated-creation-museum/) are probably good enough.
+Ken Ham’s blog yesterday says, “*There are some things you’ve just got to see in person to comprehend.*” The italics are his, but I think the [pictures](https://answersingenesis.org/blogs/ken-ham/2017/11/03/life-size-goliaths-spear-donated-creation-museum/) are probably good enough.
 For in that link you will see, miracle of miracles, Goliath’s spear, all 12.7&nbsp;ft and 33.1&nbsp;lb of it.*

 Mr. Ham tells us,